-Thanks for taking the time to find out about our connection to the Reno area.
+Thanks for taking the time to find out about our estate planning services in the Reno, NV area.
 Here at Anderson, Dorn & Rader, Ltd., we take our commitment to our neighbors in Reno to heart.
 Known as “The Biggest Little City in the World,” Reno is actually the 4th largest city in Nevada.
 Our city offers beauty and entertainment, with its many resorts, nightly shows and, of course, the nearby Sierra Nevada Mountain range.

 Our firm has been serving the Reno community for more than 20 years.
 In that time we have seen tremendous economic growth in the community, with an influx of new businesses and distribution centers.
 Located in Northern Nevada, less than 25 miles from Lake Tahoe, Reno is the third most populous city in the state, second only to Las Vegas and Henderson.
 The estimated population of the Reno–Sparks metropolitan area, as of 2016, was 457,667 which makes it the second largest metropolitan area in Nevada.